agata-sm/CRISPR-pooled-RSL/README.md

 The results of (1) and (2) are used in Gene Set Enrichment Analysis (GSEA) to produce functional annotation.

+**Note March 2025**: The pipeline has been adjusted for running on Dardel (PDC).
+The former Rackham specifc config file is still available, for reference.

 ### Processing of RSL data

 This part of the pipeline contains scripts for processing data from RSL barcoded screens.